holtkamp/www.goetas.com/source/_posts/2016-08-21-jms-serializer-1-3-0.md

 Now after almost 30 days, we had two releases, with more than merged pull requests.
-The new PR count is around 60, now the number of open issues decreased to ~200.
+The new PR count is around 60, now the number of open issues decreased to ~200 and I have started using ghthub milestones to track the release process and what to expect for the next releases.
 Was also really cool to see some appreciation from authors (contributors via PR to the project) for the new "life" activity of the project.